-FIGURE 41 Uploading the License Key Initial configuration, step 6 of 7 b.
+FIGURE 41 Uploading the License Key

 You can choose to skip uploading the license key at this moment, and instead run the Traffic Manager software in developer mode.
 Developer mode can be enabled when you log in to the Admin UI for the first time.
 You can upload a license key file using the following methods: